How to apply for a loan under the SME Recovery Loan Scheme

 We’ve broken down the requirements for a Westpac Business Loan under the SME Recovery Loan Scheme and the steps you can take to apply.

 The first thing you’ll need to do is check if your business is eligible for a Westpac Business Loan under the SME Recovery Loan Scheme.

 Your business must also meet the below eligbility criteria:

 For more details on eligibility visit the Government’s Treasury website.

-If your business isn’t eligible for the SME Recovery Loan Scheme, there are other support loans available under Phase 2 of the Government’s SME Guarantee Scheme (ending 30 June 2021).
-We also have other business finance solutions that may suit your business needs.
+If your business isn’t eligible for the SME Recovery Loan Scheme, we have other business finance solutions that may suit your business needs.

 The next step is to think about what you want to use the loan for.
 It’s important to ensure a loan under the SME Recovery Loan Scheme suits your situation and what you intend to use it for.

 Loans issued under the Scheme can be used to refinance existing loans or for a broad range of businesses purposes including:

 Under the Scheme, you can access loans of up to $5 million in total with loan terms of up to 10 years.